 Just like lighting, ventilation is another crucial detail to consider when designing a productive workspace.
 OSHA estimates that employers lose a total of $15 billion annually “due to worker inefficiency and sick leave” that is associated with low air quality.
 Installing air filters and incorporating fresh air will improve productivity, lower absences, and save the company money in the long run.

 Color is a huge part of office design and picking the right colors to incorporate can effect productivity levels.
 Blue is a color proven to increase productivity.
 Orange is another color that promotes energy, so it is often used on office walls.
 If blue and orange are not colors you prefer, a study from the University of Massachusetts shows that incorporating any color in office design promotes creativity and improves morale.

 Of course, it is important that the desks and chairs in your office look nice and appear professional.
 However, it is more important that your employee’s desk spaces fit their bodies correctly.
-There are a few quick checks you can do to make sure a desk space is ergonomic including:

 It is a common misconception that a colder office is a more productive environment.
 Most offices are kept around 66 degrees for this reason.
 In all actuality, a warmer office environment can lead to increased productivity.
 A study from Cornell linked “warm offices to fewer typing errors and higher productivity”.
 The study also determined that an ideal office temperature is between 68 and 77 degrees Fahrenheit.

 These five design details are a great place to start for those looking to make their office spaces more productive.
 Regardless of where you work, consider lighting, air quality, your desk area, and how you’re physically feeling.
 If you are going through a phase of being less productive than normal a slight switch up may help.

 Provide your information to talk with a number8 Relationship Manager about your development needs today and feel what it’s like to be listened to before being sold a solution.